nuxt-community/axios-module/docs/content/en/index.md

 ## Logo

-Axios does not have an official module yet, we decided to use the actual proposal submitted here: https://github.com/axios/axios/issues/2130
+Axios does not have an official logo yet, we decided to use the actual proposal submitted here: https://github.com/axios/axios/issues/2130

 ## Links